-You may request that the complaint or appeal resolution be expedited if the time frames under the above process would seriously jeopardize your life or health or would jeopardize your ability to regain the dental functionality that existed prior to the onset of your current condition.
+You may request that the complaint or appeal resolution be expedited if the time frames under the above process would seriously jeopardize your life, health, or ability to regain the dental functionality that existed prior to the onset of your current condition.
 A dental professional, in consultation with the treating dentist, will decide if an expedited review is necessary.
 When a review is expedited, the Plan will respond orally with a decision within 72 hours, followed up in writing.

-- > For Maryland residents, Cigna Dental will respond within 24 hours and - > For Texas residents, Cigna Dental will respond within one business day.
+- > For Maryland residents: Cigna Dental will respond within 24 hours. - > For Texas residents: Cigna Dental will respond within one business day.